BarbyKelly/blog/README.md

 - BookBlog project is based on Code Institute's Walk-through project ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/blog/tree/main)

-- ReadMe template derived from: https://github.com/brodsa/findMEreadME/blob/main/README.md#content
+- ReadMe template derived from: [findMEreadME](https://github.com/brodsa/findMEreadME/blob/main/README.md#content)

+- Developer refreshed her memory how to get links to open in a new tab from this article by Jessica Wilkins: [How to Open a Link in a New Tab](https://www.freecodecamp.org/news/how-to-open-a-link-in-a-new-tab/#:~:text=You%20can%20use%20the%20target,opening%20anchor%20tag%20like%20this.)

 ## Images